pgm-jandeschacht/Webshop/README.md

 # Webshop Enjin

-This is my first major group project.
+This was my first major group project.
 I did most of the front end and my partner did most of the back end.

 **Technologies used:** Babel, Chalk, Cors, Dotenv, Express, Faker, Mapbox, Nunjucks, Javascript, Passport, Sequelize, Swagger, Esline, Nodemon, Sass, SCSS and CSS